erictnilsson/GraphMed_Beta/README.md

  ```
  -Search 117003-c-3-acc-US
  ```
- Which means that you want to look for all acceptable american terms that relates to the concept "117003" three steps away.
+ Which means that you want to look for all acceptable american terms that derives from the concept "117003" three steps away.

  #### -Exit
  The "-Exit" function exits the application.